Customer Portal

 Overview

-The Customer Portal can also be extended and customized - embed your own logo, your own contact information, change colors via developer-friendly CSS/stylesheet overrides, and more.
+The Customer Portal can also be extended and customized.
+You can embed your own logo, add your companies contact information, change colors via developer-friendly CSS and stylesheet overrides, and more!

 Enable the Customer Portal